lhwdev/note/docs/compose/how-it-works.md

 # How Compose works
 !!! warning "**Under Construction**"
-    This document is not completed.
+    This document is not completed. (but still usable)

 While I'm using compose(or Jetpack Compose), I was quite impressed